The diagram shows the size of three organisms, different cells and other structures.

 Any number to the zeroth power is one.

 If you increase a number by one order of magnitude, you are multiplying the number by 10.

-If you decrease a number by one order of magnitude, you are dividing the number by 10 (which is equivalent to multiplying by 0.1).
+If you decrease a number by one order of magnitude, you are dividing the number by 10, which is equivalent to multiplying by 0.1.

-When dividing numbers in standard form, we subtract the powers.
+Notice that when dividing numbers in standard form, we subtract the powers.

 When comparing orders of magnitude, actual distances can be approximated.
 It’s the relative difference that is important.

 What is the difference in order of magnitude for a human hair and HIV?

 The width of a human hair is 100 μm, while the width of the HIV is 100 nm.